-Your first appointment is an opportunity to learn a bit more about you, how your pain is impacting on your life and what has been done so far.
+Your first appointment is an opportunity for us to learn a bit more about you, how your pain is impacting on your life and what has been done so far.
 It is likely that you have been sent a pain assessment questionnaire prior to your first appointment, covering a wide range of questions in order to assess your condition and your needs.

-This will allow us to make some suggestions and discuss a variety of pain management strategies which may include attending one of our pain management education sessions, our pain management group program, or a review with a different member of our team.
+This will allow us to make some suggestions and discuss a variety of pain management strategies which may include attending one of our pain management education sessions, our pain management group program, or a review with a member of our team.

 You may be offered an appointment with one of our Clinical Specialists, Psychologist or Doctors.
 Our clinical sessions are usually time limited and further appoitments may be required to review your progress and support you through your pain management journey.